 At Practice Plus Group we practice the Enhanced Recovery Pathway (ERP) which is a modern, evidence-based approach that helps shorten recovery time after major surgery.
 Length of stay in hospital can be significantly shorter as a result of ERP, with patients able to return home any time from the day of surgery to two to three days post operatively.

 Our physiotherapists begin working closely with patients within hours of joint replacement surgery, getting them up on their feet and growing their confidence.
 This early mobilisation and a return home reduces the risk of deep vein thrombosis and infections, as well as making patients feel more comfortable.
-With this support you will be mobile enough to go home two to three days after your operation.
+With this support you will be mobile enough to go home any time from the day of surgery two to three days after your operation.

 Your physical therapist will give you exercises and instructions on how to use mobility aids such as crutches and sticks.
 For the first four to six weeks you will need crutches or sticks to get around and you will need to do your exercises to ensure your new hip joint gives you the best results.
 Most people are back to normal within two to three months, but it can take up to a year before you fully benefit from your new hip.
 It is up to individuals to do the physical therapy to make sure that the hip gets strong and has a full range of movement.

 The cost of hip surgery varies according to the type of procedure.
 This can range from a total hip replacement to a revision of hip replacement.
-Total hip replacement at Practice Plus Group costs between £8,995 and £10,720.
+Total hip replacement at Practice Plus Group costs £10,720.

 What is the average private cost of hip replacement in the UK?

-The cost of private hip replacements in the UK varies, depending on provider.
-Prices start at around £10,000 but can be as high as £15,000 depending on the area of the UK you live in.
+The cost of private surgery for hip replacements in the UK varies, depending on provider.
+Prices start at around £10,000 but other providers can charge as high as £15,000 depending on the area of the UK you live in.
 Prices also vary by provider and what’s included.

 What’s included in the cost of hip surgery?